How to Plant, Grow, and Care for Peruvian Lily

 The care this plant requires is well worth the effort when you see those gorgeous blooms opening to the sun.
 The look on your best friend’s face when you present this gift will be well worth taking a picture of so you can make fun of the expression in the future.

-If you live in a place where the temps of your soil soar over the 70 degree F mark (21 degrees C), pick a spot where your Alstroemeria will be protected from the sun in the afternoon.
-Otherwise, go for a full-sun area (dappled sun can be a tolerable choice as well).
+If your soil temperatures soar above 70°F (21°C), pick a spot where it will be protected from the sun in the afternoon.
+Otherwise, go for a full-sun area (dappled sun can also be a tolerable choice).
 This gives you the best chance for blooms.

 At first planting, keep the rhizomes well-watered until the first shoots appear.
 After that, a one-inch deep watering every week until well established should be fine.
 Too much water can create conditions where fungal diseases can proliferate.